zimtlabs/documentation/public/pages/tutorials/create-viewer-app/display-in-viewer/display-in-viewer.md

 - Open index.html in your browser.
 - In the search input enter ID of an asset you want to view.
 - If Viewer has permission to view requested asset, it will display the asset information, otherwise display an error.
-- In the page image, verification status, title, description, properties and events are displayed.
+- In the page image, title, description, properties and events are displayed.
 - You can open the browser console to view asset blockchain verification result.

 App is using [ZIMT JavaScript SDK](https://www.npmjs.com/package/@zimt/sdk) for fetching ZIMT Hub API assets and events. \